 As business people we’re required to become experts at creating an environment that nurtures creativity, supports communication, and fosters collaboration.
 Effective collaboration means sharing a common purpose, distributing knowledge and information, continuous learning, effective use of resources, and producing results.

 Experience has taught me that there are three key elements necessary to effective collaboration: Alignment, Authority, and Accountability.
-Stay tuned—I’ll share the specific meanings of these elements relative to collaboration in a series of upcoming posts to The Studio.
+Stay tuned—I’ll share the specific meanings of these elements relative to collaboration in a series of upcoming posts to Rio’s Blog.
 So, how has collaboration impacted you?
 Your creativity?
 Your business?